 Outdoors vs. Indoors:

-For our 2022 program, all events with 15 or more participants will be held outdoors.
-This includes the entirety of the annual Seminar, all receptions and social events, and all workshop-related evening programming.
+For our 2022 program, all events with 30 or more participants will be held outdoors.
+This includes the entirety of the annual Seminar, all receptions and social events, and all program-related evening programming.
 Most writers’ workshops will continue to be held in indoor classroom spaces, where masks will be universally required.

 Although Florida law prohibits us from requiring proof of vaccination in order to attend, we strongly urge anyone who is not vaccinated to opt-out of participating in this year’s events in exchange for a full refund.
 In September, we asked all Seminar and Workshop participants to anonymously and confidentially report their vaccination status.
 80% of all participants responded to the survey, and 100% of responding audience members report that they are fully vaccinated.
-Under Florida law, we are unable to guarantee or enforce this apparently high level of vaccination, but we can confidently estimate that your fellow Seminar and Workshop participants are more likely to be fully vaccinated than the average person.
+All persons registering after that date have voluntarily provided proof of vaccination.
+We can confidently state that your fellow Seminar and Workshop participants are more likely to be fully vaccinated than the average person.

-CDC recommends wearing a mask indoors in public if you are in an area of substantial or high transmission such as the Florida Keys, whether or not you are vaccinated, in order to maximize protection from the Delta variant and prevent possibly spreading it to others.
-In areas with high numbers of Covid-19 cases, CDC also recommends that you consider wearing a mask in crowded outdoor settings and for activities with close contact with others who are not fully vaccinated.
-(See Monroe County’s current transmission level, per CDC, here.)
+CDC recommends wearing a mask indoors in public if you are in an area of substantial or high transmission such as the Florida Keys, whether or not you are vaccinated, in order to maximize protection and prevent possibly spreading Covid-19 to others.
+In areas with high numbers of Covid-19 cases, CDC also recommends that you consider wearing a mask in crowded outdoor settings.
+See current transmission data, per New York Times, for Monroe County here.)

 Any person with a disability who cannot wear a mask, or cannot safely wear a mask, because of the disability as defined by the Americans with Disabilities Act (42 U.S.C.
 12101 et seq.), will be exempt from the requirement to wear a mask.
 This policy aligns with CDC exemptions to its mask requirement for public transportation.
 We will follow CDC guidance with respect to the narrow subset of persons who may claim a disability exemption.